 Even though we know prolonged sitting is damaging to our backs, many Americans still spend upwards of 15 hours a day sitting in a static position.
 From long workweeks to strenuous commutes, we’re sitting more than ever, and it’s starting to take a toll on our bodies.
 From back and neck aches to high blood pressure, your body takes the brunt of your sedentary lifestyle.

 At Integrated Health Solutions, we see many patients suffering from work-induced back and neck aches and pains.
-Our practitioners help relieve pain caused by poor posture, prolonged sitting, and more through chiropractic treatment and regenerative medicine.
+Our practitioners help relieve pain caused by poor posture, prolonged sitting, and more through chiropractic treatment and integrative medicine.
 If you’re a part of the millions of employees impacted by workplace-induced pain, read on to see how you can reduce these aches and prevent future pains from developing.

 Are you aware there is an optimal position in which you should have your computer monitor?
 Having your computer screen improperly elevated can cause significant strain on your neck, resulting in tremendous aches and pains.
 It’s best to have your screen placed directly in front of you with the center of the monitor level with your nose.
 For those who use laptops, we recommend, if possible, nabbing a second monitor to do your work on.